 Creating a Squarespace website and tweaking and customizing it to perfection shouldn’t take you more than a week.
 Once you’re done, you don’t have to worry about updates or hacking or hosting or anything else; Squarespace will manage your website for you.

-I hope this guide equips you to build a rough version of your first Squarespace site in less than 10 hours (factoring in time for buying the domain and other things).
-If you looking for alternative platforms, here is a list of 16 platforms to build your own website.
+Note: If you looking for alternative platforms, here is a list of 16 platforms to build your own website.